cellml/libcellml/docs/theory/theory_ode_solutions.rst

 Classification of variables
 +++++++++++++++++++++++++++
-The :code:`Generator` does two things with these equations:

-- it classifies all the :code:`Variable` items within the :code:`Component` as:
+The :code:`Generator` then classifies all the :code:`Variable` items within the :code:`Component` as:

   - *variables* do not require integration, but come in three types: